Garry Baverstock

 Garry Frederick Baverstock (born 1949) is an Australian Perth-based architect, property developer, author and scientist, specialising in energy efficient building design.
 He was one of the pioneers of sustainable architecture in Australia, championing passive solar design of buildings and the use of solar energy.

 Career

-Beverstock founded Ecotect Architects in 1969.
+Baverstock founded Ecotect Architects in 1969.

 He is a professor and Built Environment Program Manager of the Research Institute of Sustainable Energy at Murdoch University in Perth.

-Baverstock became president of the International Solar Energy Society in Western Australia after holding the position of Honorary Secretary from 1979–1986.
+Baverstock became president of the International Solar Energy Society in Western Australia after holding the position of Honorary Secretary from 1979 to 1986.

 His work is primarily involved with solar energy design and promoting green urbanism.

 He has designed over 700 solar houses in all climates throughout Australia.
 Along with his wife Julia Hayes, he designed the eco-friendly Swanbourne Business Centre in Swanbourne, Western Australia.

 He is co-founder and director of the solar energy website solar-e.com.